On the Liouville function at polynomial arguments: The non-pretentious case

 for each $1\leq j\leq k$.
-By the triangle inequality and Shiu's bound \cite{shiu}, we have the very crude estimate
+By the triangle inequality and Shiu's bound~\cite{shiu}, we have uniformly for $1\leq m_j\leq x^{1/2}$ the very crude estimate

-uniformly for $m_j\leq x^{1/2}$, say.
-Thus, if \eqref{e112} does not hold, then the correlation average on the left of \eqref{e123a} is $o(1)$, which by partial summation (and taking $m_i=h_i$ or $m_i=ph_i$) implies that both of the logarithmic correlation averages in \eqref{e124a} are $o(1)$, in which case there is nothing to prove.
-Hence, we may assume that \eqref{e125a} holds.
+Thus, if~\eqref{e112} does not hold, then the correlation average on the left of~\eqref{e123a} is $o(1)$, which by partial summation (and taking $m_i=h_i$ or $m_i=ph_i$) implies that both of the logarithmic correlation averages in~\eqref{e124a} are $o(1)$, in which case there is nothing to prove.
+Hence, we may assume that~\eqref{e125a} holds.